GeorgeD88/Python-Cars/README.md

 # Python Cars
-**Python Cars** is a project I made to strengthen my knowledge of OOP (Object Orientated Programming) composition.
+**Python Cars** is a project I made to strengthen my knowledge of the idea of composition in OOP (Object Orientated Programming).
 **Python Cars** consists of 3 python files full of classes that are used within one another to create Car objects.

 # Creating Cars